DirigibleStudio/dirigible-seo/readme.txt

 Not at this time.
 We're open to input, so if you have a burning need, get in touch.

+= What text keywords/variables can I use? =

+Currently, you can use:
+{Title} for the post/taxonomy/page title.
+{Site} for your site name.

 == Screenshots ==